 Get the Legal Advice You Need to Understand DACA

 At the Law Offices of Anthony J. Pullara, we have the knowledge and experience to advise you on criminal barriers to Deferred Action.
-From offices in Torrance and downtown Los Angeles, we serve clients throughout Southern California.
+From offices in Torrance, we serve clients throughout Southern California.
 We also assist immigration lawyers from around the country in seeking post-conviction relief for clients facing deportation due to a criminal conviction in California.

 Our firm focuses its practice on the intersection of criminal law and immigration.
 Attorney Anthony Pullara has extensive experience in this area and an in-depth knowledge of how DACA eligibility is affected by criminal convictions.